KauzClay/docs-tap/services-toolkit/tutorials/setup-dynamic-provisioning.hbs.md

 ```

 The `Object` managed resource is where you configure `RabbitmqCluster` resources.
-This is the place in which you can now fine-tune the configuration of  the RabbitMQ Clusters to
+This is the place where you can fine-tune the configuration of the RabbitMQ clusters to
 your needs.

 The scenario mentions that you are particularly concerned about your company's logging policy.